coderholic/pyradio/windows.md

 - delete the installed player(s)
 - remove the corresponding entry from your **PATH** variable
-- use only the above funcion to manage players
+- use only the above function to manage players

 **Note:** If at some point and for whatever reason you want to perform a manual player installation, just refer to the [relevant instructions for MPV](windows-mpv.md), or the [relevant instructions for MPlayer](windows-mplayer.md).